rethinkdb/rethinkdb-rs/README.md

 ### Multi-language docs ###

-When there is a documentation page that differs between languages (e.g. the guides and the cookbook), one Markdown file is used per language.
-If, for example, a recipe is updated in the cookbook, make sure to update each version per-language.
+When there is a documentation page that differs between languages (e.g. the guides and the [Cookbook](http://rethinkdb.com/docs/cookbook/javascript/)), one Markdown file is used per language.
+If, for example, a recipe is updated in the Cookbook, make sure to update each version per-language.

 ## Style guidelines ##
 We use [redcarpet](https://github.com/vmg/redcarpet) to process Markdown files.